Diving in Phuket

 Have a look through our Frequently asked questions

 Scuba diving in Phuket continues year round with the best conditions being in the high season of November to April, with the absolute peak conditions being towards the end of this period.
-In low season the weather is less predictable generally, featuring more rain and choppier seas.
+In low season the weather is less predictable, featuring more rain and choppier seas.
 However, schedules for trips to local sites are only rarely interrupted by weather conditions.
+Dive sites on the leeward side of the offshore islands are used more at this time of year.

 Good for: Small animals, reef life and health, beginner divers, diving value-for-money, snorkelling and non-diving activities